ArfanAnulal/Email-Subsystem/README.md

 I created this during my high school years in 2021, when I first started learning Python and MySQL, which were my first programming languages.
 My goal was to build a Google Suite clone (Gmail, Google Drive) as a personal project.
 I aimed to implement email authentication and image upload functionality into the database, but I couldn't achieve that back then.
 As a result, if you try to use the photo upload option, the program exits.
 Please excuse my past self if the logic seems redundant 😅

+The `#Mail` and `$Forgotpwd` files are for the GUI and password reset options, respectively.
+I had to stop halfway due to upcoming exams, but I've uploaded them in case anyone wants to build upon them.

 ## Table of Contents

 - [Installation](#installation)